Bad (Michael Jackson song): Critical reception

 "Bad" was well received by contemporary music critics.
 Some critics noted that the song helped Jackson's image become more edgy.
-Davitt Sigerson, a writer for Rolling Stone magazine, commented that the track" needs no "defense" and he generally praised Jackson's vocal performance in the song.
+Davitt Sigerson, a writer for Rolling Stone magazine, commented that the track "needs no defense" and he generally praised Jackson's vocal performance in the song.
 Stephen Thomas Erlewine of AllMusic listed "Bad", along with two other songs from the album, as being top picks from the album's eleven tracks.
 In separate review of the song, Erlewine commented that Jackson's vocals "sounded like [he was] the love child of James Brown and Mavis Staples" and added that "musically speaking, in this case, 'Bad' is very good".
 He also noted that the track's "authority and boasting helped to humanize" Jackson and "changed his image", remarking that it was "fun hearing him talking trash and being his own bigger booster".
 Jennifer Clay of Yahoo Music noted that while Jackson's new edgier image was a "little hard to swallow", the image worked musically on the album's songs "Bad", "Man in the Mirror", and "Dirty Diana".

 Music video

 The full music video for "Bad" is an 18-minute short film written by novelist and screenwriter Richard Price, shot by Michael Chapman, and directed by Martin Scorsese.
 The video was shot in Brooklyn over a 6-week period during November and December 1986.
 The video has many references to the 1961 film West Side Story, especially the "Cool" sequence.
 The video used a different version of the song as opposed to the commercially released version.
 This version, using a different organ solo in the middle, hasn't been commercially released as of yet.

 In the video, Jackson portrays a teenager named Darryl, who has just completed a term at an expensive private school.
 He returns to the city and takes the subway back to his neglected neighborhood.
-Darryl finds his home is empty where he is greeted by his old friends, led by Mini Max (a then mostly unknown Wesley Snipes).
-At first, relations are friendly but slightly awkward, but the gang starts to realize how much Darryl has changed and how uncomfortable he has become with their criminal activities.
-Darryl takes the gang to the subway station (Hoyt–Schermerhorn Streets in Brooklyn) in an attempt to show his friends he is still "bad" by robbing an elderly man.
+Darryl finds his home empty, but is later greeted by his old gang-friends, led by "Mini Max" (a then mostly unknown Wesley Snipes).
+At first, relations are friendly but slightly awkward, as the gang starts to realize how much Darryl has changed and how uncomfortable he has become with their criminal activities.
+Darryl later takes the gang to the subway station (Hoyt–Schermerhorn Streets in Brooklyn) in an attempt to show them that he is still "bad" by attempting to rob an elderly man.
 He has a change of heart at the last minute and Max chastises him, telling Darryl he is no longer bad.
 With Darryl provoked, the video then cuts to him and a group of street youths dancing while he sings the song "Bad".
 Darryl insists that Max is headed for a fall which is nearly Darryl's undoing.
 Eventually, Max accepts that Darryl is better off without him and leaves him in peace after a final handshake.